 2. Moonshine Flats would be a perfect place to camp, as it is just before the summit and is one of the main water sources.
 Mosquito repellent is needed if you camp here and really just needed in general.

 3. At the summit, this was my husband's idea... to wake up to the beautiful sunset at the peak.
-It may have been a little chillier but it was so worth the views and if you are able, give it a try.
+It may have been a little chillier but it was so worth the views (literally, it took our breath away in so many ways) and if you are able, give it a try.
 The next best option would be to camp at Moonshine Flats and hike to the summit for sunrise in the morning, but if you know my husband he isn't getting up that early to then hike more.

 -There is a meadow of wild flowers that will blow your freaking mind!
 Stop and take pictures or have lunch here!